mojowen/Scott-Theme/readme.md

 ## Scott's Website Theme

 It's pretty simple stuff - under 1,000 lines of original code.
-[See it in action](http://scottduncombe.com)
+[See it in action](http://scottduncombe.com).

+To install it - just move this folder to the `wp-content/themes` folder inside of WordPress.
+Then visit [http://your-wordpress-site.co.biz/wp-admin/themes.php](http://your-wordpress-site.co.biz/wp-admin/themes.php) and select this theme.
+You'll probably also want to edit header.php and add some of your own files for photos and what not.

 ### Project Management